 while it is always a good idea to question one’s own work, and to be open to outside criticism, if you are a professional in a given field there probably are good reasons to think you know what you are doing, especially when your work gets repeatedly validated externally.~ Massimo Pigliucci from, https://howtobeastoic.wordpress.com/2018/03/15/stoic-advice-impostor-syndrome/

-One of the things I particularly LIKE is the imposter syndrome aspect of my podcast.
+One of the things I particularly LIKE is the imposter syndrome aspect of the Movers Mindset podcast.

 You see, there’s an entire universe of “perform interview” skills that I don’t have, and I’m loving learning something entirely new.
 It’s also pretty much orthogonal to my previous life experience — “listen,” had to learn that. “empathize,” had to learn that.
 Even this weird thing you have to do to imagine everyone who is listening and try to read the minds of people you are imagining… it’s bonkers.
 I love it.

 This includes people who get angry, which is why Seneca calls anger a “temporary madness.”
 This class of individuals can certainly be held morally responsible for their actions, since they are perfectly capable of reason, they just don’t use it well.~ Massimo Pigliucci from, https://howtobeastoic.wordpress.com/2018/02/20/stoicism-and-emotion-v-brutishness-and-insanity/